Can social media feed eating disorders?

 What makes these new ED communities especially dangerous is the fact that they can encourage someone with eating disorder tendencies and turn a small problem with eating into a serious eating disorder.

 These communities also have the power to help those struggling with eating disorders.
 Eating disorder charities and other groups fighting EDs have created support networks that help people start their recovery and find a safe place to share their feelings.
+Eating disorder helplines are also available.

 Help to beat an Eating Disorder